NextronSystems/aurora-agent-manual/usage/usage.rst

       / /| |/ / / / ___/ __ \/ ___/ __ `/  / /| |/ __ `/ _ \/ __ \/ __/
      / ___ / /_/ / /  / /_/ / /  / /_/ /  / ___ / /_/ /  __/ / / / /_
     /_/  |_\__,_/_/   \____/_/   \__,_/  /_/  |_\__, /\___/_/ /_/\__/
                                                /____/

-    Aurora Agent Version 0.1.12 (4f37cd07), Sigma Revision 0.20-2208-g85981669
+    Aurora Agent Version 0.2.0 (b365ca69), Sigma Revision 0.20-2182-g9a96b77f1
     (C) Nextron Systems GmbH, 2021

     Usage of aurora-agent-64.exe:
           --activate-module strings             Activate the given modules, even if they are disabled by default (default []) --activate-responses                  Execute responses that are specified in sigma rules (e.g. to kill a process) --agent-name string                   Set a different name for the service, the binary and other identifiers (default "aurora-agent")
-    -a, --auto-reload                    Automatically reload the sigma rules and configurations upon detecting changes -c, --config string                  Process default parameters from this YAML file --cpu-limit int                  CPU usage (as percentage) that the Aurora Agent should use at most (default 70) --deactivate-all-modules         Deactivate all modules, except for those specified by --activate-module --deactivate-module strings      Deactivate the given modules (default []) --debug                          Print debugging information
+      -a, --auto-reload                         Automatically reload the sigma rules and configurations upon detecting changes
+      -c, --config string                       Process default parameters from this YAML file --cpu-limit int                       CPU usage (as percentage) that the Aurora Agent should use at most (default 70)
+          --deactivate-all-modules              Deactivate all modules, except for those specified by --activate-module --deactivate-module strings           Deactivate the given modules (default []) --debug                               Print debugging information
           --dump-folder string                  Folder where process dumps should be stored (default ".")
-        --install                        Install Aurora Agent as a service --ioc-path strings               Folders containing IOC files (default [C:\aurora-beta\signatures\iocs]) --json                           Write output as JSON instead of plain text --license-path string            Path to the directory containing the Aurora Agent license (default "C:\\aurora-beta")
+          --false-positive-filter-file string   Path to a file containing false positive regexes (one per line) --install                             Install Aurora Agent as a service --ioc-path strings                    Folders containing IOC files (default [signatures\iocs]) --json                                Write output as JSON instead of plain text --license-path string                 Path to the directory containing the Aurora Agent license (default ".")
           --log-rotate uint                     How many log rotations should be retained (default 7) --log-size string                     Maximum file size for the log file.
 It will be rotated once it exceeds this. (default "10MB")
-    -s, --log-source strings             Paths to the sigma log sources that should be loaded (default [C:\aurora-beta\log-sources\event-log-sources.yml,C:\aurora-beta\log-sources\etw-log-sources-standard.yml,C:\aurora-beta\log-sources\etw-log-source-mappings.yml])
+      -s, --log-source strings                  Paths to the sigma log sources that should be loaded (default [log-sources\event-log-sources.yml,log-sources\etw-log-sources-standard.yml,log-sources\etw-log-source-mappings.yml])
       -l, --logfile string                      Log file path
           --low-prio                            Run Aurora Agent with low process priority --match-burst uint                    Number of matches for a single rule that are allowed to exceed the throttling for a short time (default 5)
           --match-throttling string             Minimum average time between matches.
 Sigma Rules with responses will ignore this setting. (default "1m")
           --minimum-level Level                 Report Sigma matches with rules of this level or higher (default medium) --module-info                         List all available modules
           --no-content-enrichment               Deactivate calculations that rely on disk access (e.g. hashes) for executables and DLLs in important events
-        --no-eventlog                    Don't log matches to the Windows event log --no-stdout                      Disable logging to the standard output --output-throttling string       minimum average time between log messages (warning: if set, it will slow down Aurora Agent if many matches occur!) (default "0h")
+          --no-eventlog                         Don't log matches to the Windows event log --no-stdout                           Disable logging to the standard output --output-throttling string            minimum average time between log messages (warning: if set, it can cause Aurora Agent to drop messages if many matches occur!) (default "0h")
           --print-event-id                      Print the Event ID that Aurora would assign when logging to the Eventlog as part of each message
-        --report-stats                   Log a message about the current agent status regularly --report-stats-interval string   Interval between status messages, see --report-stats (default "1h") -p, --rules-path strings             Paths containing the sigma files (default [C:\aurora-beta\signatures\sigma-rules]) --status                         Query the status of a running Aurora Agent service --tcp-target string              TCP Address (as host:port) where the Aurora Agent should write its logs to --trace                          Print tracing information.
+          --report-stats                        Log a message about the current agent status regularly --report-stats-interval string        Interval between status messages, see --report-stats (default "1h") -p, --rules-path strings                  Paths containing the sigma files (default [signatures\sigma-rules]) --status                              Query the status of a running Aurora Agent service --tcp-target string                   TCP Address (as host:port) where the Aurora Agent should write its logs to --trace                               Print tracing information.
 This generates a very high number of events per second.
           --udp-target string                   UDP Address (as host:port) where the Aurora Agent should write its logs to --uninstall                           Uninstall the Aurora Agent service
           --version                             Show Aurora Agent version

 --activate-module
 -----------------